workingDog/kmlToGeojson/README.md

 # Convert Kml to GeoJSON format

-This application "Converter" converts Kml or Kmz files into a GeoJSON representation.
+This application "converter" converts Kml or Kmz files into a GeoJSON representation.

 [Kml](https://developers.google.com/kml/documentation/kmlreference) is used in Google Earth to display various geographic elements, such as; images, place marks, polygon shapes, 3D models, etc...

 Similarly [GeoJSON](http://geojson.org/) is a format for encoding a variety of geographic data structures.

-This scala application "Converter" uses the [scalakml library](https://github.com/workingDog/scalakml) and the [GeoJSON library](https://github.com/jroper/play-geojson) to do the conversion.
+This scala application uses the [scalakml library](https://github.com/workingDog/scalakml) and the [GeoJSON library](https://github.com/jroper/play-geojson) to do the conversion.

-## Current objects mapping
+## Kml to GeoJSON mapping

-The following Kml mapping is implemented.
+The following mapping is currently implemented.

     Kml object -> list of GeoJson object
     Kml Folder -> GeoJson FeatureCollection